 Learning to communicate in a more relaxed way, learning to ask questions

-Breaking out of low self esteem and low self image
+Increasing self esteem and improving a low self image

-Creating self control and self-leadership and letting go of controlling of the world around you
+Creating self control and self-leadership and letting go of controlling the world around you

 Learning how to embrace and enjoy who you are